sourcey/spectacle/README.md

 Alternatively, you can just copy the contents of `app` from the main repo which contains all the source files such as templates, stylesheets and JavaScripts.
 Now just pass the path to your custom `app` path to the CLI like so: `spectacle -a /path/to/your/app your_swagger_api.json`

-## Ompimizing Your Workflow
+## Optimizing Your Workflow

 If you're a developer you may also want to check out [inline code generators](http://swagger.io/open-source-integrations/) that build your OpenAPI/Swagger API from source code comments so you can automate your entuire workflow from `code > spec > documentation`.

+## More Information

+More info is available on the [Spectacle homepage](http://sourcey.com/spectacle).

+Please use the [GitHub issue tracker](https://github.com/sourcey/spectacle/issues) if you have any ideas or bugs to report.

+All contributions are welcome.

 Good luck and enjoy Spectacle!
-All contributions are welcome.